Azure/aks-async/README.md

     logger.Error("Error creating connection pool: " + err.Error())
 }

-query := fmt.Sprintf("SELECT LastName FROM family WHERE FirstName = '%s';", firstName) rows, err := database.QueryDb(ctx, dbClient, query) if err != nil {
+// The query is parametrized for you. query := "SELECT LastName FROM family WHERE FirstName = ?" rows, err := database.QueryDb(ctx, dbClient, query, firstName) if err != nil {
     fmt.Println("Error checking if the previous operation of the entity is finished: " + err.Error()) }